celestiaorg/docs/docs/nodes/quick-start.md

 of Data-Availability nodes like Bridge and Full Storage nodes, which will be covered in later sections.

-## Celestia app
+## celestia-app

-Celestia App is the software that allows you to run Validator nodes and also provide RPC endpoints.
+celestia-app is the software that allows you to run Validator nodes and also provide RPC endpoints.

-Celestia App covers the Consensus layer, while Celestia Node covers the Data Availability layer.
+celestia-app covers the Consensus layer, while Celestia Node covers the Data Availability layer.

 ## Getting started